qiboteam/qibo/doc/source/api-reference/qibo.rst

     import qibo
     qibo.set_backend("clifford")

-alternatively, a clifford circuit can also be executed starting from the :class:`qibo.quantum_info.Clifford` object
+alternatively, a clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object

 .. code-block::  python